mattmellow/60.001-ADL/README.md

 - Expected input structure
 - Best-performing checkpoints

-Refer to each folder depending on the architecture you'd like to explore or retrain.
+Refer to each folder depending on the architecture you'd like to explore.

 ## 💡 Conclusion